javanile/php-glossary/README.md

 * The `.glossaryrc` file should serve as the central repository for domain-specific terms within the application.
 We envision tools that will keep this file updated by aggregating input from various sources, such as business logic analysis tools, etc.
 * Developers should be educated and encouraged to select terms during development that are present in the `.glossaryrc` file.
 * The official glossary and its representing file, the `.glossaryrc`, are integral parts of the project, much like tests and fixtures.
-* If a developer modifies the glossary to pass CI/CD, they must justify it during the peer-review phase.
+* If a developer modifies the `.glossaryrc` file to pass CI/CD, they must justify it during the peer-review phase.
 This introduces the opportunity to have targeted checks solely on glossary files rather than throughout the entire codebase.

 ## ⚠️ Disclaimer